Treatments for Controlling Breast Cysts

 The good news is most cysts aren’t cancerous.
-Furthermore, some are so small one can only detect them with mammograms or mammary ultrasounds.
+Furthermore, some are so small doctors can only detect them with mammograms or mammary ultrasounds.
 While they’re not a big problem, your doctor will want to check them to make sure you won’t have any complications.
-If your doctor notices they’re growing in size, they may suggest:
+If your doctor notices they’re growing, they may suggest:

 1. Draining them with a needle

 - It can be an uncomfortable treatment, but it isn’t painful and only lasts a couple of minutes

-- Once done, the cysts are significantly smaller and may even appear to have disappeared
+- Once done, the cysts are significantly smaller and may even seem to disappear

 The doctor may suggest contraceptives or other hormonal treatments if the cysts are caused by certain hormonal imbalances in order to keep them from coming back.

-- In this case, they’ll evaluate the possible side effects and the patient’s state of health because this isn’t always the best choice
+- In this case, a doctor will evaluate the possible side effects and the patient’s state of health as it isn’t always the best choice

 3. Surgery to remove the breast cysts

 Breast cyst removal surgery is only necessary for atypical situations or if the doctor sees any reason for concern.
-Doctors consider this option if:
+They’ll consider it if:

 - The cyst causes daily discomfort

 - Also, if the fluid sac contains blood or looks worrisome

 - Finally, if the tumor is cancerous

 Certain natural remedies can help with pain related to breast cysts.
-Also, making some dietary changes can help eliminate them and prevent them.
+Also, making some dietary changes can help eliminate and prevent them.

 The application of cold or hot compresses helps soothe sensitive breasts.
 They have an anti-inflammatory and analgesic effect that can give you relief from the pain within minutes.

 According to popular belief, the diuretic and anti-inflammatory properties of some natural infusions can help reduce the size of cysts.

 A healthy, balanced diet, rich in vitamin E and omega 3 fatty acids, can go a long way when you have breast cysts.